arq5x/bedtools2/docs/content/tools/intersect.rst

 ==========================================================================
-5.1.20 (-header) Print the header for the A file before reporting results.
+``-header`` Print the header for the A file before reporting results.
 ==========================================================================
 By default, if your A file has a header, it is ignored when reporting results.
 This option will instead tell bedtools to first print the header for the